nathanwangly/nathanwangly.github.io/_posts/2020-12-19-superannuation_comparison_tool.md

 ## Example Use Case

 To conclude this post, I've included an example use case for where this tool could be helpful.
-Suppose that you are a fresh graduate who is earning an initial salary $60,000
+Suppose that you are a fresh graduate who is about to start a new job that will pay $70,000 per year.
+This means that each year, you can expect to contribute $6,650 to your super (9.5% of your annual salary).

+You currently have $5,000 in your super account after working some part-time jobs while studying, and you are trying to decide whether or not to change funds before you start your new job.

+**Option 1: UniSuper - Balanced**

+Your first option is to stick with your current super fund.
+When you first started working, you had no idea what superannuation was and went with the default option you were presented.

+**Option 2: HostPlus - Indexed Balanced**

+Having read The Barefoot Investor, you felt that a compelling case had been made to invest your super in the index and to keep fees to a minimum.

+**Option 3: AustralianSuper - Socially Aware**

+You are also interested in investing in a super option that meets some level of ESG criteria, and find that the AustralianSuper product suits what you are looking for.